larrywright/larrywright.me/content/now/_index.md

 I've relaunched my long-dormant blog.
 Next up is to actually add content to it on a semi-regular basis.
 I've got some other things I want to work on, but this is a start.

+I've been working on posting more photos as well, check out my [Best of 2018](http://larrywright.me/photo/best-of-2018/) post to see some of my recent favorites.

 _Last updated Thursday January 3rd, 2019_